skbidisigma1/DriftlessMetronome/README.md

 # DriftlessMetronome

-a fully web-based metronome optimized to be as precise as possible
+a fully web-based metronome optimized to be as precise as possible.